MichaelCurrin/learn-to-code/intro_to_coding.md

 - Fullstack development is becoming more common - this is where you work in the backend and the frontend of one service (or product).
 This means you have to understand how to do the backend and frontend areas covered above.
 - Programming languages
 	- [Ruby](/Scripting languages/Ruby)
-		- "Ruby on Rails" - this common approach means using the _Rails_ framework to buil for an application that includes a backend and ).
+		- "Ruby on Rails" - this common approach means using the popular _Rails_ framework to build the backend database and server logic and also the frontend.

 ### Data Science